astropy/astropy/docs/modeling/index.rst

 ============

 `astropy.modeling` provides a framework for representing models and performing model evaluation and fitting.
-It currently supports 1-D and 2-D models and fitting with parameter constraints.
+The major components of the package are models, parameters and fitters.
+Models are behave like parametrized functions, with Parameters set as attributes.
+Fitters are used to fit specific models to datasets, and Parameters can easily be tied or constrained for the fitting routine.

+This module currently supports 1-D and 2-D models.
 It is designed to be easily extensible and flexible.
 Models do not reference fitting algorithms explicitly and new fitting algorithms may be added without changing the existing models (though not all models can be used with all fitting algorithms due to constraints such as model linearity).

 The goal is to eventually provide a rich toolset of models and fitters such that most users will not need to define new model classes, nor special purpose